wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ## Setup

 * Create the project folder: `mkdir appointment-scheduler && cd appointment-scheduler`
 * Initialize NPM: `npm init`.
-This command prompts to add information about the project.
-You can accept the defaults except for the "main" field making it `server.js` instead of `index.js`
+This command prompts to add information about the project
 * Install the dependencies: `npm install @vonage/server-sdk dotenv express firebase-admin firebase-functions`
 * Type `firebase init`.
 Since you already created a project in the dashboard, you can select `Use an existing project` which will prompt you to choose the desired project.
 You can see my example with my project id `vonage-appointment-scheduler` below.
-I also choose to use the `Realtime Database` feature.
+I also choose to use the `Realtime Database` feature

 ```bash
 ?
 Which Firebase features do you want to set up for this directory?
 Press Space to select features, then Enter to confirm your choices.
 Realtime Database: Configure a security rules file for Realtime Database and (optionally) provision default instance